Integrated circuit packaging: History

 Early integrated circuits were packaged in ceramic flat packs, which the military used for many years for their reliability and small size.
-The other type of packaging used in the 1970s, called the ICP (Integrated Circuit Package), was a ceramic package (sometime round as the transistor package), with the leads on one side, co-axially with the package axis.
+The other type of packaging used in the 1970s, called the ICP (Integrated Circuit Package), was a ceramic package (sometimes round as the transistor package), with the leads on one side, co-axially with the package axis.

 Commercial circuit packaging quickly moved to the dual in-line package (DIP), first in ceramic and later in plastic.
 In the 1980s VLSI pin counts exceeded the practical limit for DIP packaging, leading to pin grid array (PGA) and leadless chip carrier (LCC) packages.
 Surface mount packaging appeared in the early 1980s and became popular in the late 1980s, using finer lead pitch with leads formed as either gull-wing or J-lead, as exemplified by small-outline integrated circuit—a carrier which occupies an area about 30–50% less than an equivalent DIP, with a typical thickness that is 70% less.The next big innovation was the area array package, which places the interconnection terminals throughout the surface area of the package, providing a greater number of connections than previous package types where only the outer perimeter is used.
 The first area array package was a ceramic pin grid array package.
 Not long after, the plastic ball grid array (BGA), another type of area array package, became one of the most commonly used packaging techniques.